PeterMosmans/easy-provisioning/README.md

 `pushd /ansible && ansible-playbook kali.yml kali -u root --ask-pass`

 This will provision kali.

-Tip: add your own user account and public key in `kali.yml`, and disable root login.

 ##### 2e: Package Kali as Vagrant box